Participating in a Council Meeting

 A photo or recording of the meeting can only occur with permission from the Chairperson of the meeting prior to the meeting.
 You need to ensure that consent is given first, and members of the community are not photographed or filmed unless you have their consent also.
 The only official and correct record of the meeting is the Council minutes.

 Members of the public who do not behave appropriately will be warned, and if poor behaviour continues, will then be asked to leave.
-Procedures and penalties under the Meeting Procedure Local Law will apply.
+Procedures and penalties under the Governance Rules will apply.